Brain Injury Awareness – Keep Your Child Safe While Playing Sports

 Reach Out to a Skilled Birmingham Brain Injury Lawyer

 If your son or daughter has suffered a brain injury, there is one thing you need to focus on – ensuring they get the care they need.
-The last thing your family will want to deal with is fighting with the insurance company.
+The last thing your family will want to deal with is negotiating with the insurance company.
 Depending on how your child sustained their brain injury, you may be able to file a claim for damages.
 The best way to understand what your rights are is to talk to an experienced Birmingham brain injury lawyer at Hare, Wynn, Newell & Newton.

 Our attorneys have handled cases involving youth sports injuries.
 They can determine if you have grounds for legal action.
 You may be able to file a claim against the other party’s insurance policy.
 If the injury was caused by negligence, your Birmingham personal injury lawyer can file a lawsuit on your behalf.
 Your attorney will also be able to review your child’s medical records and look for evidence to support your claim for damages.